jessicakan789/Project1B/README.md

 Contributers Jack Clark and Maliha Hakim (BUSCO)

-Property of University of Bath
+Property of the University of Bath